MAVERICK Mondays: Number 9

 Wonderfully gruff character actor Emile Meyer, who was so memorable as Bret's key adversary on the jury in Rope of Cards, makes a return to the series as friend instead of foe.
 As was the case in Duel at Sundown, Bret's visiting an old friend and caught in the middle of a budding courtship.
 Only this time the Colonel is sold on his daughter's intended while Bret knows better.
 Colonel Taylor is the main surface mark for Bret's well intentioned dishonesty, but proves to be a good sport about it in the end.
 Maybe a tad more understanding than you might think is plausible at first, but then, he should be relieved that Bret's interference kept the good Sheriff out of his family and brought Blake's honorable intentions to the forefront.
 As a plus, the Colonel's pride in Silver King remains justified at the episode's conclusion.

 Stunning model Saundra Edwards began her star-crossed acting career after being named Playboy's Playmate of the Month in March 1957 and appearing as a Modern Man covergirl.
 She had a small role in Burial Ground of the Gods shortly after signing her contract with Warners in February 1958; this was her second and final MAVERICK.
 For some reason, she was dubbed: that's the voice of Mrs. Roy Huggins herself, Adele Mara, reciting Edwards' lines throughout this episode.
-She's stunningly beautiful here; sadly, her career would end with the shooting death of her estranged abusive husband, actor Tom Gilson (The Cactus Switch) in 1962.
-She was only 24 at the time, and the ruling was a justifiable homicide, but to date she has yet to work in film or television again.
+Edwards is stunningly beautiful here; sadly, her career would end with the shooting death of her estranged abusive husband, actor Tom Gilson (The Cactus Switch) in 1962.
+She was only 24 at the time, and a coroner's jury ruled it a justifiable homicide, but she has yet to work in film or TV again.

 |Bob Steele (L) and Emile Meyer|